-RPSC releases model answer keys for Sr. Scientific Officer exam 2024; direct links here
+RPSC releases answer keys for SSO exam 2024; direct links here

 Candidates can now view model answer keys and submit objections, if any, at the official website rpsc.rajasthan.gov.in.